-How long does HIPAA training take?
-Basic HIPAA training can be provided in a session of up to an hour, although training can take considerably longer depending on the role of an individual in the organization, their likely interactions with patients and protected health information (PHI), and the extent to which cybersecurity training needs to be provided.
-In this post we will explain how long HIPAA training takes and the different factors to consider when developing a training course for the workforce.
+For healthcare professionals, including those in clinical and administrative roles, the typical duration of HIPAA training for annual refresher sessions is around 90 minutes.
+This timeframe allows for a comprehensive review of key concepts, updates to regulations, and practical scenarios relevant to their roles, ensuring a thorough understanding of patient privacy, data security, and compliance with the HIPAA.
+Annual HIPAA training can be provided in a session of up to 90 minutes, although training can take considerably longer depending on the role of an individual in the organization, their likely interactions with patients and protected health information (PHI), and the extent to which cybersecurity training needs to be provided.

 Length of Basic HIPAA Training Courses

 For many employees in healthcare, basic HIPAA training may be sufficient.
 Basic training should cover the key provisions of the Health Insurance Portability and Accountability Act, the importance of HIPAA compliance, what is and how to safeguard PHI, allowable uses and disclosures of PHI, and the sanctions that will be imposed if the HIPAA Rules are violated.

 Basic HIPAA training is concerned with educating the workforce about HIPAA and how this important legislative act applies to the role of each individual in the organization.
 It is useful to provide basic HIPAA training to the entire workforce and additional job-specific training based on employee roles.

 There is no mention about the length of training sessions in the HIPAA text but around an hour should be sufficient.